Passport: Service/official passports

 Issued to senior government officials travelling on state business who are not eligible for diplomatic passports.
 Holders of official passports are typically entitled to similar immunity from border control inspections.
 In the United States of America, official and service passports are two distinct categories of passport, with official passports being issued to senior government officials while service passports are issued to government contractors.
 (Note: Service Passports are issued by the Department of State to "certain non-personal services contractors who travel abroad in support of and pursuant to a contract with the U.S. government", to demonstrate the passport holder is travelling "to conduct work in support of the U.S. government while simultaneously indicating that the traveler has a more attenuated relationship with the U.S. government that does not justify a diplomatic or official passport.")

 Public affairs passports

 Issued to Chinese citizens holding senior positions in state-owned companies.
 While public affairs passports do not usually entitle their bearers to exemption from searches at border checkpoints, they are subject to more liberal visa policies in several countries primarily in Africa and Asia (see: Visa requirements for Chinese citizens).

 Passports without right of abode

-Unlike most countries, the United Kingdom and the Republic of China issue various categories of passports to individuals without the right of abode in their territory.
+Unlike most countries, the United Kingdom and Taiwan/Republic of China (ROC) issue various categories of passports to individuals without the right of abode in their territory.
 In the United Kingdom's case, these passports are typically issued to individuals connected with a former British colony while, in the ROC's case, these passports are the result of the legal distinction between ROC nationals with and without residence in the area it administers.
 (Note: The area under the definition consists of: